 The American Heart Association released study information and new guidelines at their annual conference in November 2018.
-I was surprised at some of the changes and wanted to share the information with Deaconess patients and the community.
+A look at what we learned:

 Fish oil and vitamin D don’t reduce cancer or cardiovascular events as expected